What this article covers:

 Every team has its workflow and Unito offers a bunch of settings to make sure that your teams can work together efficiently.

 The most important one is mapping your assignees between Asana and Github to make sure everything assigned to someone in one tool gets assigned to the same person in the other tool!

 Choose what to sync

 You need to decide if you want every task or issue to be automatically synced, or if you want to filter certain types depending on their tag/label or type.

 Think about it before enabling your sync because filtering will only be effective for the tasks synced after it's created.

 3) Assign each other tasks

 Plan your project and dispatch the tasks.
 Assignees will sync between tools so everything assigned to you will show up in your personal to-do list, side-by-side with any other task you may have outside the project.
 This makes personal planning that much easier.

-Creating the sync with your personal connector can create some messiness between your team members, as every action in any of the tools will be synced according to your settings.
+Creating a flow with your personal account can create some messiness between your team members, as every action in any of the tools will be synced according to your settings.

-We strongly recommend creating a bot user and use it to sync your Github repos and Asana projects.
+We strongly recommend creating a bot user and using it to sync your Github repos and Asana projects.